cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 Comparing two phylogenetic trees
 --------------------------------
-A real interesting option is the ability to compare two trees (unrooted) returning some ofthe most common scores used for this including the famous Robinson-Foulds ;-)
+A real interesting option is the ability to compare two trees (unrooted) returning some ofthe most common scores used for this including Robinson-Foulds

 ::